radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

 To learn more about connectors visit the [concepts docs]({{< ref appmodel-concept >}}

-## Add database connector

-In this step, you will add the mongo container to deploy and test the application in your environment.
+### Database connector

-Update your Bicep file to match the following to add a Mongo database connector backed by a mongo container to your application:
+Lets look at the definition to add a Mongo database connector backed by a mongo container to your application

+Below is the definition to add a mongo database connector

 {{< rad file="snippets/app.bicep" embed=true marker="//DATABASE" >}}

+### Mongo container

+The definition for the backing mongo container is provided by the `mongo-container.bicep` located in your tutorial source code directory.
+It contains the definition that is required to deploy the mongo container as a kubernetes resource.

+The mongo container definition is then referenced as a module.
+You can learn more about bicep modules from [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules)

+{{< rad file="snippets/app.bicep" embed=true marker="//MONGOMODULE" >}}

 ### Connect to `db` from `frontend`